flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 ## File Data

-`.sub` file data section contains either key data — protocol name and its specific data, bit length, etc., or RAW data — an array of signal timings, recorded without any protocol-specific processing.
+`.sub` file data section can either contain key data, consisting of a protocol name and its specific data, bit length, etc., or RAW data, which consists of an array of signal timings, recorded without any protocol-specific processing.

 ### Key Files